realkks/Low-Level-Design/Design pen/README.md

 This project is the implementation of Designing a pen.

 # Design a Pen
-Step:1 Gather and clarify requirements (Reuirements to design a pen)
+Step:1 Gather and clarify requirements (Requirements to design a pen)
     1.)
 Any physical entity that can write behaviour is a pen.
     2.)
 Supporting Gel pen, ball pen, fountain pen.
     3.)
 Ball and Gel pen will have a refill.
 Others will not have a refill, and refill will have ink.